 Elf: Elves (plural).
 An enchanted humanoid being that stands about two feet tall when mature and possesses skills in alchemy and archery.
 Wise and magically powerful, elves have pointed ears and tend to wear stocking caps and pointy shoes because they walk everywhere they go.
 People sometimes confused elves with dwarfs, because they often see them in the forest, especially in Conjurestone Wood.
 Elves love holidays especially Valentine’s Day and Christmas.

-Booger Fay, Valor's Ellusive Griffin
+Booger Fay, Valor's Elusive Griffin

 Elusive Griffin: The Elusive Griffin looks the same as an ordinary griffin but is more obscure and inconsistent.
 Known for its resilient and determined character, a regular griffin (also spelled gryphon) is a beast with the wings and head of an eagle, allowing it to fly, and the body of a lion, making it a fierce fighter.

-Faun: A human/goat hybrid. usually either wise or mischievous Both male and female fauns have human upper bodies with legs and hooves of a goat.
+Faun: A human/goat hybrid, usually, either wise or mischievous.
+Both male and female fauns have human upper bodies with legs and hooves of a goat.
 Both male and female fauns have goatlike ears and beards, but mostly the male fauns have horns.

 Fipinfeter: A tall, bony, humanoid creature with the head and feet of a horse that lurks in the mountains and forests.
 It has disproportionately long limbs, to the point that its knees tower above its head when it squats down.
 Fipinfeters often unnerve humans and confuse their travel routes, causing the humans to return to their prior location.
-Only wise witches have learned to bypass this route confusion by walking backwards whenever encountering the shocking creature.
+Only wise witches have learned to bypass this route confusion by walking backward whenever encountering the shocking creature.

 Fire Being: Also known as Sethlans.
 The second being in the Bound Order of the Zodiac Hexagram.
 (Sethlans rhymes with best lens or west winds,) and he is the Zodiac Being representing the element Fire; therefore, he can cause catastrophic fires or stop them.